Open-Systems-Pharmacology/Dabigatran-Model/Evaluation/Input/Content/Section3_Results_and_Discussion.md

 The PBPK model for dabigatran was developed and verified using clinical pharmacokinetic data from studies listed in [Section 2.2.2](#clinical-data).
-Furthermore, 9 different Pgp-DDI studies were used to qualify the model for its application as Pgp substrate for DDI predictions (please see XXX).
+Furthermore, 9 different Pgp-DDI studies were used to qualify the model for its application as Pgp substrate for DDI predictions (please see the DDI qualification report ([https://github.com/Open-Systems-Pharmacology/COMPOUND-Model](https://github.com/Open-Systems-Pharmacology/COMPOUND-Model)).

 The model was evaluated covering data from studies including in particular